McWilliamsCenter/coma_cluster/getting_started.md

 ## Using Modules

 Modules are a simple way to use different versions of software packages.
 These versions are often different from the default ones installed on coma, and have additional functionality.
-For instance, the default version of python is 2.6.6, but there is a module for python 2.7.4.
+For instance, the default version of Python is 2.6.6, but there is a module for Python 2.7.4.
 To use this version, simply type:

 ```console
 user@local:~$ module load python27